noawe-boi/NoahsObsidianSync/Physics FA2 Grade 11.md

 ## 7. Evaluation:

 ##### Explain how findings relate to research question.
-The findings
-The research question somewhat was answered as it was found that the speed of sound can be calculated by investigating the relationship between the frequency of the 7th harmonic of a pipe and then varying length of a pipe with open ends but with questionable accuracy.
+The research question was somewhat was answered as it was found that the speed of sound can be calculated by investigating the relationship between the frequency of the 7th harmonic of a pipe and then varying length of a pipe with open ends but with questionable accuracy.

 ##### Do findings align with theoretical predictions.